Merck/Halyard/docs/tools.md

            the end of the execution.
 export     Halyard Export is a command-line application designed to export data from HBase (a
-           Halyard dataset) into various targets and formats. pexport    Halyard Parallel Export is a MapReduce application that executes multiple Halyard Exports in multiple Map tasks across a Hadoop cluster.
-All the exports are instructed with the same SPARQL query, the same target, and the same options.
-The parallelisation is done using a custom SPARQL filter function halyard:parallelSplitBy(?a_binding).
-The function takes one or more bindings as its arguments and these bindings are used as keys to randomly distribute the query evaluation across all mappers. bulkexport Halyard Bulk Export is a MapReduce application that executes multiple Halyard Exports in MapReduce framework.
+           Halyard dataset) into various targets and formats. bulkexport Halyard Bulk Export is a MapReduce application that executes multiple Halyard Exports in MapReduce framework.
 Query file name (without extension) can be used in the target URL pattern.
+Order of queries execution is not guaranteed.
+Another internal level of parallelisation is done using a custom SPARQL function halyard:forkAndFilterBy(<constant_number_of_forks>, ?a_binding, ...).
+The function takes
-Order of queries execution is not guaranteed. bulkdelete Halyard Bulk Delete is a MapReduce application that effectively deletes large set of triples or whole named graphs, based on specified statement pattern and/or graph context.
+           one or more bindings as its arguments and these bindings are used as keys to randomly distribute the query evaluation across the executed parallel forks of the same query. bulkdelete Halyard Bulk Delete is a MapReduce application that effectively deletes large set of triples or whole named graphs, based on specified statement pattern and/or graph context.
 ```